Weekly study3 hours

 By the end of the course, you‘ll be able to...

-- Explore the importance of defining new future skills, including the challenges entailed in doing so
+- Explore the importance and challenges of defining new future skills

 - Consider how to conceptualise these skills in a changing world, including the possibility of micro-credentials as representations of new forms of learning